ordina-jworks/ordina-jworks.github.io/_posts/2019-02-16-ddd-europe.md

 It would be better to model these stage as separate components.
 This is called functional decomposition.

-> "Dont' create big business classes that serve everybody."
+> "Don't create big business classes that serve everybody."

 ### Trap 7: How do we know what to build
 How do we split a big elephant into pieces?

-Let's say we have 4 different types of elephants in our business domain.
+Let's say we have four different types of elephants in our business domain.
 A common mistake would be to split elephant by different parts of the body.
-Where one component would be all 4 types of feet, another would be all 4 types of heads, etc.
+Where one component would be all four types of feet, another would be all four types of heads, etc.

-This might nog necessarily be the best approach to split the 4 elephant types.
+This might not necessarily be the best approach to split the four elephant types.
-The better approach would be to build 1 small elephant that is fully functioning, and then let it grow each iteration.
+The better approach would be to build one small elephant that is fully functioning, and then let it grow each iteration.
-This approach let's you learn from each iteration and allows for incremental growth and refactoring.
+This approach lets you learn from each iteration and allows for incremental growth and refactoring.

 ### Trap 8: The expert trap

 The people who developed the elephant will start to think they are experts, and know everything there is to know about the elephant, because they built it from scratch.
 This assumption is false, because even the developers who built the elephant from scratch have assumptions, and assumptions can be false.
-The real experts are, and will remain the users.
+The real experts are, and will remain, the users.

 ### Trap 9: Everything is new, and therefore better